davidbraginsky/idaproject_frontend_test/README.md

 - Add new items to the list
 - Validate user input
 - Delete items from the list
-- Save data on the backend (reloading does not remove all items)
+- Save data on the backend (refresh does not remove items)
 - Filter by price and name

 Technical requirements: